Homily (Reflection) for Thursday of the Twentieth Week in Ordinary Time (II) (23rd August, 2018) on the Gospel

 In today’s gospel, Jesus likened the kingdom of heaven to a king who gave a wedding banquet for his son.
 But those who were invited made light of it, one to his farm, another to his business, while the rest seized the slaves, mistreated them, and killed them.
 In anger, the king destroyed them and burned their city.
 He sent his slaves into the main streets to invite everyone.
 The king noticed a man without a wedding robe in the hall filled with guests and asked him how he entered without a wedding robe but he was speechless.
 The man was bound hand and foot, and thrown into the place of suffering.

 Knowing that the man without the wedding robe was among those found on the streets, many might judge his punishment as unfair.
-However, in the Jewish culture, what was required of wedding guests was to take wedding robes provided by the host before entering the hall.
+However, in the Jewish culture, it is required of the wedding guests to take wedding robes provided by the host before entering the hall.

 Again, the parable is about the kingdom of heaven.
 Jesus stresses the need to be ever ready, cf. Lk 12: 37.